microsoft/TypeScript-Node-Starter/README.md

 - **Create a cloud database** -
 For local development, running MongoDB on localhost is fine, however once we deploy we need a database with high availability.
 The easiest way to achieve this is by using a managed cloud database.
-There are many different providers, but the easiest one to get started with is [MongoLab](#mlab).
+There are many different providers, but the easiest one to get started with is [MongoLab](#Create a managed MongoDB with MongoLab).
 - **SendGrid Account** -
 If you don't have one, you can sign up for free, we will need it to send emails.
-There are many different providers that Nodemailer supports ([Well-known services](https://nodemailer.com/smtp/well-known/)), we'll be using [SendGrid](#sendgrid).
+There are many different providers that Nodemailer supports ([Well-known services](https://nodemailer.com/smtp/well-known/)), we'll be using [SendGrid](#SendGrid Account).

-### <a name="mlab"></a> Create a managed MongoDB with MongoLab
+### Create a managed MongoDB with MongoLab
 1. Navigate to [MongoLab's Website](https://mlab.com/), sign up for a free account, and then log in.
 2. In the **MongoDB Deployments** section, click the **Create New** button.
 3. Select any provider (I recommend **Microsoft Azure** as it provides an easier path to upgrading to globally distributed instances later).